SSWConsulting/SSW.Rules.Content/rules/do-you-make-your-team-meetings-easy-to-find/rule.md

 3. Search for "Channel Calendar" and click on it
 4. Give the tab a name (e.g. SysAdmins Calendar)
 5. Click "Add"
-6. All done, now all you need to do is setup some meetings for the channel (if you haven't already) - see rule on [how to create recurring teams meetings for a channel](/create-recurring-teams-meetings-for-a-channel)
+6. All done, now the team can see all meetings relating to the team

 ![Figure: Adding a Channel Calendar](adding-channel-calendar.png)